Balanced quasistatic evolutions of critical points in metric spaces: Acknowledgments

 \section{Acknowledgments}

 The work of SA was partially funded by the Austrian Science Fund through the project 10.55776/P35359, by the University of Naples Federico II through the FRA Project ``ReSinApas", by the MUR - PRIN 2022 project ``Variational Analysis of Complex Systems in Materials Science, Physics and Biology'', No.~2022HKBF5C, funded by European Union NextGenerationEU, and by the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA-INdAM, Project 2025: DISCOVERIES - Difetti e Interfacce in Sistemi Continui: un'Ottica Variazionale in Elasticit\`a con Risultati Innovativi ed Efficaci Sviluppi).
 AS acknowledges partial support from GNAMPA-INdAM.
+MF acknowledges the support of the Munich Center for Machine Learning and the ERC Advanced Grant NEITALG, grant agreement No. 101198055.